yassato/RegressionFDS/application/README.md

 Field GWAS of the branch number using 199 accessions of *A. thaliana*.

 - BranchNo2019GWASfigure.R
-Figure presentations for the branch number GWAS, including Manhattan and QQ plots.
+Manhattan and QQ plots for the output from "BranchNo2019GWAS.R".

 - pheno_branchNum.csv
-Accession list and input phenotype data for "BranchNo2019GWAS.R".
+Accession list and phenotype data for "BranchNo2019GWAS.R".

 - reshapeSNP.R
 R script to prepare genotype data for for "BranchNo2019GWAS.R".